opossm/steam-on-crostini/README.md

 A Steam installation script for Crostini/Includes fixes for Source Engine games

 This is a small utility I created for installing and configuring Steam on Linux for Chromebooks.
-NOTE THIS ONLY WORKS FOR x86 architecture!
+NOTE THIS ONLY WORKS FOR x86_64 architecture Chromebooks - ARM Chromebooks will **NOT** work with this script.

 How to run it:
 ===========